nszumowski/game-night-manager/README.md

 - [ ] Invitiations instead of open registration initially?
 - [ ] Develop mobile app versions (iOS/Android)
 - [ ] Add unit and integration tests
+- [x] Fix - Menu update when logged in/out
+- [x] Profile - BGG name field
+- [x] Profile - Update button should allow editing for all profile fields, not just email
+- [x] Profile - User image upload and display in profiles and user search
 - [x] Buttons should have aria-labels
 - [x] Input fields should have aria-labels and names
 - [x] Lazy load images